Exploration & Production

-In the development/production phase Eni operates onshore Oil Mining Leases (OML) 60, 61, 62 and 63 (Eni’s interest 20%) and offshore OML 125 (Eni’s interest 100%), OPL 245 (Eni’s interest 50%), holding interests in OML 118 (Eni’s interest 12.5%) as well as OML 119 and 116 Service Contracts.
-As partner of SPDC JV, the largest joint venture in the country, Eni also holds a 5% interest in 17 onshore blocks and in 1 conventional offshore block as well as with a 12.86% interest in 2 conventional offshore blocks.
+In the development/production phase Eni operates onshore Oil Mining Leases (OML) 60, 61, 62 and 63 (Eni’s interest 20%) and offshore OML 125 (Eni’s interest 100%) and OPL 245 (Eni’s interest 50%), holding interests in OML 118 (Eni’s interest 12.5%) and OML 116 Service Contract.
+As partner of SPDC JV, the largest joint venture in the Country, Eni also holds a 5% interest in 17 onshore blocks and in 1 conventional offshore block and with a 12.86% interest in 2 conventional offshore blocks.

-In February 2018, Eni signed with the Food and Agriculture Organization (FAO) a collaboration agreement to foster access to safe and clean water in Nigeria by drilling boreholes powered with photovoltaic systems, both for domestic use and irrigation purposes.
+In February 2018, Eni signed with the Food and Agriculture Organization (FAO) a collaboration agreement to foster access to safe and clean water in Nigeria, mainly in the north-east areas, by drilling boreholes powered with photovoltaic systems, both for domestic use and irrigation purposes.

-Onshore four licenses produced approximately 44 kboe/d and accounted for approximately 40% of Eni’s production in Nigeria in 2017.
+Production.
+Onshore four licenses produced approximately 44 kboe/d net to Eni in 2018.
 Liquid and gas production is supported by the NGL plant at Obiafu-Obrikom with a treatment capacity of approximately 1 bcf/d and by the oil tanker terminal at Brass with a storage capacity of approximately 3,5 mmbbl.
-A large portion of the gas production of these four OMLs is destined to supply the Bonny Island liquefaction plant (see below).
+A large portion of the gas reserves of these four OMLs is destined to supply the Bonny Island liquefaction plant (see below).
 Another portion of gas production is employed in firing the combined cycle power plant at Okpai with a 480 MW generation capacity.
+In 2018, supplies to this power station were an overall amount of approximately 35 mmcf/d.

-Development activities concerned rigless programs to support production as well as maintenance and rehabilitation of the facilities damaged due to bunkering and sabotage.
+- workover and rigless activities to support current production as well as maintenance and restoration of damaged facilities due to sabotage and bunkering;

 Block OML 118